Lee-Minju/ShuttleBusTime2020/brief.md

 Database is constructed and maintained through __[MariaDB](https://mariadb.org/)__.
 Database has information of staringpoint, destination, route and time corresponding to each shuttle bus.

+Application does not import data from database directly.
+It imports data as JSON